Skip to content

 Will the Gibraltar treaty increase studio rents?

-Most observers expect increased demand after the treaty comes into effect, which would put upward pressure on all rental prices including studios.
-If you are planning to rent in the second half of 2026, it is worth securing a place before the treaty takes effect rather than waiting.
+Most market observers expect increased demand after the treaty enters its new phase on 15 July 2026, which would put upward pressure on all rental prices including studios.
+If you are planning to rent in the second half of 2026, it is worth securing a place before that date rather than waiting.

 Stay in the loop